Vaki21/M365_Admin_License_Export/README.md

 # M365_Admin_License_Export
-Exports purchased licenses from Microsoft Admin into a CSV and sends them to an e-mail via GoogleAPI.
+As a Microsoft Admin I needed to monthly export list (CSV) of purchased licenses based on the country they're used in and send them via e-mail (Google API) to the finacial office.

+Google Cloud is required for the e-mail setup.
+Since SMTP login has been deprecated by Google.